-There is what I call the ‘logic of depression’ which completely skews your thinking when you are depressed.
-If you suffer with depression you’ll know how utterly it can take you over and leave you feeling powerless to do anything about it.
+There is, what I call the ‘logic of depression’.
+It completely skews your thinking when you are depressed.
+If you suffer from depression, you’ll know how utterly it can take you over and leave you feeling powerless to do anything about it.

-Depression is a persuasive and pervasive condition that completely dominates when it descends on you.
-One of the reasons that it is self-perpetuating is that it colours our thinking and tells us things – always bad things never good ones – that are completely believable.
+Depression is a persuasive and pervasive condition that completely dominates your thinking.
+One of the reasons it is self-perpetuating is that this faulty logic colours our thinking and tells us things – always bad things, never good – that are utterly believable.

-This is one of the main reasons that people who suffer with depression don’t seek help.
-The Logic of Depression, as I call it, says that nothing will help and there is no way out.
+This is one of the main reasons that people who suffer this way depression don’t seek help.
+The Logic of Depression, as I call it, says that nothing will help, and there is no way out.
 Why would any reasonable person go against that?

 We all get depressed occasionally.
 The ability to fall into a dark place, to withdraw from the world and to isolate ourselves in a private realm of despondency and gloom is a natural human characteristic, and at times a necessary one.
 But some people get stuck with it, while others don’t.

-Depression is powerful and it always has the last word.
+Depression is powerful, and it always has the last word.
 That’s the logic of depression.
 But it doesn’t have to be that way.
 Keep in mind that depression is common and though it can be tough, it is not a life sentence.
 It responds to appropriate forms of therapy, and many people, including myself, have come through it and now live without it.